cse-labs/kubernetes-in-codespaces/README.md

 ## FAQ

 - Why don't we use helm to deploy Kubernetes manifests?
-  - The target audience for this repository is app developers who are beginning their Kubernetes journey so we chose simplicity for the Developer Experience.
+  - The target audience for this repository is app developers so we chose simplicity for the Developer Experience.
   - In our daily work, we use Helm for deployments and it is installed in the `.devcontainer` should you want to use it.

 ### Engineering Docs